jschrier/blog/_posts/2024-08-05-Imaginary-Syllabi:-Additive-Manufacturing-Lab.md

     - Basic tricks of the trade: modeling, 3d file formats, slicers
     - Good for introducing ideas about: anisotropy (of strength under compression and tension, which is more pronounced because of layering, design for manufacture, processing conditions (temperature, humidity, curing (in the case of PLA+)))

-- *Stereolithography printer.*  Dedicate one to polymers, [Prusa SL1](https://www.prusa3d.com/product/original-prusa-sl1s-speed-3d-printer-cw1s-bundle/) would be fine; bundled with appropriate UV curing source for $2600
+- **Stereolithography printer.**  Dedicate one to polymers, [Prusa SL1](https://www.prusa3d.com/product/original-prusa-sl1s-speed-3d-printer-cw1s-bundle/) would be fine; bundled with appropriate UV curing source for $2600

 - Side-quest [electroplating](https://www.youtube.com/watch?v=pD73QydSlhw )

+- (update: July 2025) **Selective laser sintering** was originally not on this list, but the annoucement of the [SLS4All Inova MK1 Kit for $7k](https://all3dp.com/4/can-this-open-source-sub-10k-sls-printer-bring-polymer-powder-tech-to-the-masses/) amy change this

-**EHS Needs:** Fume hood venting (snorkel), basic PPE for SLS processing
+**EHS Needs:** Fume hood venting (snorkel), basic PPE for sterolithography processing

 # Ceramics